KairoBoni/boltons/README.md

         TX packets 204874  bytes 35852750 (35.8 MB)
         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```
 We look for the docker inet.
-In this case, our IP for the docker is **172.17.0.1**
+In this case, our IP for the docker is **172.17.0.1**.

-Finally we can run our application using the command
+Finally we can run our application using the command:
 ```bash
 DOCKER_HOST_IP=172.17.0.1 docker-compose up --build
 ```

-:warning: Check if ports **5002** and **16543** are available, you need it to run our rest-api and pgadmin4 respectively
+:warning: Check if ports **5002** and **16543** are available, you need it to run our rest-api and pgadmin4 respectively.

 :warning: Maybe you need to **clean up the docker-compose** for the application to run as expected, for that you can run the command:
 ```bash